FAQs

 Whether trekking or driving through Nepal, the warmth and friendliness of the people is evident everywhere.
 'Home Stay' tours and treks invariably include an evening in a family home – usually followed by cultural dances and displays.

-The Buddhist Losar Festivals are held at different times: January for the Gurungs in the Annapurna and Manaslu Districts and Tamangs in the Langtang and Ruby Valley Districts.
+The Buddhist Losar Festivals are held at different times: January for the Gurungs in the Annapurna and Manaslu Districts and Tamangs in the Lantang and Ruby Valley Districts.
 February for the Sherpas in the Solu, Khumbu and Helambu Districts.

 What Travel Documents are required for Nepal?